YannDubs/website_old/_glossary/RL.md

     return pi, is_converged
 ```

 :wrench: <span class='practice'> Practical</span> : Assuming a deterministic reward, this would take $O(\vert \mathcal{S} \vert^2 \vert \mathcal{A} \vert)$ operations to solve.
-Each iteration of the policy iteration algorithm thus takes $O(\vert \mathcal{S} \vert^2 (\vert \mathcal{S} \vert + \vert \mathcal{A} \vert))$ for a deterministic policy and reward signal, if we use solve the linear system of equations for the policy evaluation step.
+Each iteration of the policy iteration algorithm thus takes $O(\vert \mathcal{S} \vert^2 (\vert \mathcal{S} \vert + \vert \mathcal{A} \vert))$ for a deterministic policy and reward signal, if we solve the linear system of equations for the policy evaluation step.

 #### Value Iteration

-In policy iteration, the bottleneck is the policy evaluation which requires multiple loops over the state space (convergence only for an infinite numebr of loops).
+In policy iteration, the bottleneck is the policy evaluation which requires multiple loops over the state space (convergence only for an infinite number of loops).
 Importantly, the same convergence guarantees as with policy iteration hold when doing a single policy evaluation step.
 Policy iteration with a single evaluation step, is called **value iteration** and can be written as a simple update step that combines the truncated policy evaluation and the policy improvement steps:

 $$
 v_{k+1}(s) = \max_{a} \sum_{s'} \sum_r p(s', r\vert s, a) \left[ r  + \gamma  v_{k}(s') \right], \ \forall s \in \mathcal{S}